 As said, the BMS needs a number of stable readings at different states of charge.
 To get a stable reading, the car needs to be left in it's sleep state for several hours.
 The following steps are fairly simple and are not required to be done that often to help the BMS achieve a good level of calibration.

 The goal is to build up a number of occasions where the car totally asleep for 4-6 hours and across a variety of charge levels.

 Over time the car should recalibrate itself using these reading and should correct any under reading of the available range plus you are giving the battery time to sort itself out and the various battery groups to stabilise between themselves.

 While the battery cells will sort themselves out up to a point if the car is simply left, there can still be some residual imbalance in the cells.
-It used to be sugegsted that the cars was charged slowly from a slow state of charge to 100% to do so.
-We certainly think it is a waste of time using a rapid charger to charge to 100% because the car will slow the charging right down to a crawl.
+To address this, the battery benefits from a 100% charge.

 Before contacting Tesla we suggest you follow a few simple steps to see if this is either a calibration or balancing issue: